Podcast: Download

 Just memorizing the term “Advaita Vedanta” and its meaning helped me better understand it.

-Another tip here is to say the concept and its definition out loud.
-Often we try to understand things purely in the silence of our minds.
-That’s just not workable all the time.
+This step is important because often we try to understand things purely in the silence of our minds.
+That’s just not workable for most of us.

 Two: Start To Apply “Magnetic” Associations